AlexJoaquimPereira/Microprocessors-and-Microcontrollers-Lab-SEM4/README.md

 	f.
 Write an assembly language program to calculate the area of the circle.
 	g.
 Write an assembly language program to display all odd numbers from 0 to 9.
 	h.
 Write an assembly language program to find the multiples of 3 from 0 to 9.

+## Experiment 4: JUMP AND COMPARISON OPERATIONS
+	**AIM**: To understand the working of Jump and Comparison operations and to use these operations in writing efficient assembly language programs.
+	a.
+Write an assembly language program to find the largest of two numbers.
+	b.
+Write an assembly language program to find the largest of three numbers.
+	c.
+Write an assembly language program to find the smallest of three numbers.
+	d.
+Write an assembly language program to check if the number is greater than 5 or lesser than 5.
+	e.
+Write an assembly language program to check whether the entered number is even or odd.
+	f.
+Write an assembly language program that compares two strings and checks if they are same string.